Tokyo Game Show: History

 The first Tokyo Game Show was held in 1996.
 From 1996 to 2002, the show was held twice a year: once in the Spring and once in Autumn (in the Tokyo Big Sight).
 Since 2002, the show has been held once a year.
-It attracts more visitors every year.
 2011’s show hosted over 200,000 attendees and the 2012 show bringing in 223,753.
 The busiest TGS was in 2016 with 271,224 people in attendance and 614 companies had exhibits.
 The event has been held annually since 1996 and was never canceled, however the 2020 and 2021 editions were online only as a result of the COVID-19 pandemic.
 The 2022 edition returned to in-person exhibits.
 The 20th anniversary of TGS was celebrated in 2016.

 The 2016 attendance record was topped by 2018's attendance of 298,690 people.

 Layout

 The TGS layout varies per year.
-Such as in 2015, Tokyo Game Show showcased 11 exhibition areas consisting of business, general public, education and other areas to buy merchandise.
+Such as in 2015, Tokyo Game Show showcased eleven exhibition areas consisting of business, general public, education and other areas to buy merchandise.

 General Exhibition

 The General Exhibition Area is the heart of the show, taking up the largest amount of space, and is held where digital gaming entertainment or any related products or services are showcased.
-Many well-known companies such as Namco Bandai, Capcom, Sony Computer Entertainment and Square Enix have demo areas here, in addition to emerging companies.
+Many well-known companies such as Bandai Namco Entertainment, Capcom, Sony Interactive Entertainment and Square Enix have demo areas here, in addition to emerging companies.